rtullydo/rtullydo.github.io/20_projects.md

 I'm very interested in modern approaches to mathematical texts.
 I've been using [preTeXt][1], an xml derived typesetting language, to build textbooks and course notes.
 Most of these projects are works in progress, but I'm happy to share.

+## Supplements and code

+#### Dynamics of low-degree rational skew-products on $$\mathbb{T}^2$$

+This is a collection of pictures and code exploring the dynamics of a simple case of rational inner functions iterating the 2-torus.
+You can find a library of examples and the code used to produce the pictures [here][16].

 ## Open source texts

 #### Hilbert Spaces: A sequel to linear algebra